MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/paths/lines.md

 By default, the `StrokeWidth` property of a newly instantiated `SKPaint` object is 0, which has the same effect as a value of 1 in rendering a line of one pixel in thickness.
 This appears very thin on high resolution devices such as phones, so you'll probably want to set the `StrokeWidth` to a larger value.
 But once you start drawing lines of a sizable thickness, that raises another issue: How should the starts and ends of these thick lines be rendered?

 The appearance of the starts and ends of lines is called a *line cap* or, in Skia, a *stroke cap*.
-The word "cap" in this context refers to a kind of hat &#x2014; something that sits on the end of the line.
+The word "cap" in this context refers to a kind of hat &mdash; something that sits on the end of the line.
 You set the [`StrokeCap`](https://developer.xamarin.com/api/property/SkiaSharp.SKPaint.StrokeCap/) property of the `SKPaint` object to one of the following members of the [`SKStrokeCap`](https://developer.xamarin.com/api/type/SkiaSharp.SKStrokeCap/) enumeration:

 - [`Butt`](https://developer.xamarin.com/api/field/SkiaSharp.SKStrokeCap.Butt/) (the default)
 - [`Square`](https://developer.xamarin.com/api/field/SkiaSharp.SKStrokeCap.Round/)